 First-year students considering Social Studies may want to take Economics 10 or any upper level course for which Economics 10 is a prerequisite.
 They may also want to take an ethical reasoning or philosophy course to determine whether they enjoy social theory.
+Most importantly, students should take social science courses in areas that interest them.
+For example, a student who is interested in development in East Asia should take a course on that region to learn more about the history, economics, or politics of at least one of the countries in that area of the world.
+A student who is… Read more about I’m a freshman who is interested in Social Studies.
+What classes should I take?

 Social Studies will count all courses in Anthropology, Economics, Government, History, and Sociology, as well as courses the General Education areas Ethical Reasoning, Societies of the World, and United States and the World, whether or not they are part of a student’s focus field in Social Studies.